- by Beatrice

 Tibet is also dotted with some of the highest-altitude lakes in the world.
 These lakes include the Qinghai Lake, Namtso, Lake Mansarovar, Pangong Tso, Yamdrok Lake, Lhamo La-tso, Lake Puma Yumco, Lake Paiku, Dagze Co, Lake Rashastal, Dong Co, and Lake Siling Co.

 Manasarovar Lake, one of the top three holy lakes in Tibet.

 Tibet’s weather is severely dry for nine months of the year and it has an average snowfall of only 18 inches.
 Low temperatures are natural to Tibet because powerful winds sweep unchecked across this land.
 The eastern Tibet is generally influenced by Indian monsoon, while the northern Tibet experiences high summer temperatures and intense winter cold.

 Tibet belongs to the highest regions of the earth.
 So, if you are a first-timer in Tibet, you would need to keep keen attention on its weather.
 It has an average elevation of 5,000 meters (16,000 feet) above sea level and its highest elevation, of course, is Mt.
 Everest.
 Hence, you need to prepare yourself for extreme weather.

 The atmosphere is also thinner in Tibet and the amount of oxygen is much lower in this place than on the sea level.
-Thus, you need to gradually adjust to high-altitude weather to minimize altitude sickness.
+Thus, you need to adjust to high-altitude weather to minimize altitude sickness gradually.

 Tibetan culture is the Buddhism culture.